MagnificentRimsy/EasySharp/README.md

 You can refer to the `demo controller` for more details.

 #### EasyLog
-Easy Log is a logging provider which has two levels of logging options which is File Log and Seq Log.
+Easy Log is a logging provider with File Log and Seq Log options.
 See logging configuration below. `UseEasyLog()` must be used in Program.cs

 By default File logging is set to `true`.